Share this page:

 You need to register your own attendance to lectures, seminars and other timetabled classes by ‘tapping in’ with your smartcard.

-Look out for the black smartcard reader at the entrance of lecture theatres and teaching rooms.
+Look out for the black smartcard reader at the entrance of teaching rooms.
 Each time you tap in, there will be a ‘beep’.
 The LED on the smartcard reader will flash blue briefly, indicating that your attendance has been successfully recorded.

 If you do not tap in, your attendance at that class will not be recorded.
 So, if you have forgotten your smartcard, please speak to your tutor in order for them to register your attendance manually.
 If you are unable to attend a teaching session due to exceptional circumstances, such as illness, please let your tutor know in advance.